DendrouLab/panpipes/docs/yaml_docs/pipeline_integration_yml.md

   - <span class="parameter">run</span> `Boolean`, Default: True<br>
-    Defines if you want the batch correction to run
+    Defines if you want the batch correction to run on the Protein modality.If set to `False`, `PCA` with default parameters is calculated.

   - <span class="parameter">tools</span> `String` (comma-separated), Default: harmony<br>
     Defines the method used to run batch correction, multiple can be selected.